-Stop the cruel and unnecessary export of live farm animals to countries that do not have the same welfare legislation and standards as we do!
+Stop the cruel and unnecessary export of live farm animals to countries.

-All long distance transport has a detrimental impact on the health and welfare of animals but as a first step we are calling on the Minister to end live export outside the EU, excluding Northern Ireland and Britain.
-We also ask that he support a full EU ban on export to third countries.
+Long distance transport has a detrimental impact on the health and welfare of animals.
+As a first step the Minister needs to end live exports outside the EU, excluding Northern Ireland and Britain.

 Why is this important?